-We would like to congratulate you on the purchase of your new motorhome.
+The staff of our house congratulate you on the purchase of your new camper van.
 You have selected a top-quality vehicle which will afford you many years of enjoyment.

-To enable you to always use and operate your motorhome properly and easily, your Bürstner dealer will first provide you detailed instructions for all important functions when you take delivery.
+To ensure that you can operate and use your camper van properly and, above all, easily at all times, you will receive detailed instructions on all important functions from your Bürstner dealer when you take delivery.